JulianBirch/cljs-ajax/CONTRIBUTING.md

 See [DEVELOPMENT.md](DEVELOPMENT.md) for the current setup instructions.

-The verified test setup uses Leiningen, Node.js/npm, headless Chrome, and Karma.
-The older PhantomJS-based guidance is no longer the working path for this repository.
+The verified test setup uses Clojure CLI, Node.js/npm, and headless Chrome.
+Browser tests require Chrome to be installed and available on `PATH`.
-Obviously, commits that fail the Travis build are unlikely to be accepted.
+Obviously, commits that fail the CircleCI build are unlikely to be accepted.
 New releases tend to get announced on Twitter with credit to contributors.
 If you want an @mention, make sure to tell us your handle.
 Equally, if you don't want to be mentioned, make sure to tell us that.